hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513761v2-simulation-agent-a-framework-for-integrating-simulation-and-large-la.md

 ---
 layout: default
-title: Simulation Agent: A Framework for Integrating Simulation and Large Language Models for Enhanced Decision-Making
+title: "Simulation Agent: A Framework for Integrating Simulation and Large Language Models for Enhanced Decision-Making"
 ---

 # Simulation Agent: A Framework for Integrating Simulation and Large Language Models for Enhanced Decision-Making